mschirrmeister/odoh/files/public_cloud_server_certs_auto.md

 ### Traefik

-Run Traefik on a public cloud server with existing static certificate
+Run Traefik on a public cloud server with certificates managed by Traefik

     docker run -it -d \
       --name traefik \